Skip to main content

 Practice

-What is a Webpage Layout?
+What is Layout in a Web Page?

-An HTML document that makes up a webpage has the following basic structure:
+An HTML document that makes up a webpage has the following basic structure.

 Basic HTML Structure